sa6mwa/ionoreporter/README.md

 # ionoreporter
 Ionoreporter is a small app that produce pdf files of a set of images, specifically ionograms.
+Since version 2 it reads the data from Juliusruh's ionogram using `tesseract` OCR (via gosseract) and has the ability to push that information to a Slack app using a webhook (hooks.slack.com).

 The app is written in [Go](https://golang.org) and builds with GNU Make (using a Makefile).
 The Makefile can also be used to build a docker image to run ionoreporter as a container.